KingstumusPrime/realOS/README.md

 ## Building

-In order to build this project you will first need the custom GCC toolchain found in this here [RealOS Custom toolchain](https://github.com/KingstumusPrime/RealOs-Custom-Toolchain/releases/tag/Release).
+In order to build this project you will first need the custom GCC toolchain found in the releases of this repo here [RealOS Custom toolchain](https://github.com/KingstumusPrime/RealOs-Custom-Toolchain/releases/tag/Release).
 After that you need to run:
 ```
 export PATH="$HOME/path/to/realOS/toolchain/bin:$PATH"
 ```